-We stress that the intention of this study is to secure generic assessments of how NFs perform in high dimensions.
-For this reason the target distributions were chosen independently of any particular experimentally-driven physics dataset.
-An example of application to a physics dataset, in the direction of building an un-supervised DNNLikelihood \cite{Coccaro:2019lgs}, has been presented in Ref.~\cite{Reyes-Gonzalez:2023oei}.
+We stress that the intention of this study was to secure generic assessments of how NFs perform in high dimensions.
+For~this reason, the target distributions were chosen independently of any particular experimentally driven physics dataset.
+An~example of application to a physics dataset, in~the direction of building an unsupervised DNNLikelihood~\cite{Coccaro:2019lgs}, is presented in Ref.~\cite{Reyes-Gonzalez:2023oei}.
 Nonetheless, these studies represent the firsts of a series to come.
-Let us briefly mention, in turn, the research directions we aim to follow starting from the present paper. \begin{itemize} \item Development of reliable multivariate quality metrics, including approaches based on machine learning \cite{Friedman:2003id,Kansal:2022spb}.
+Let us briefly mention, in~turn, the~research directions we aim to follow starting from the present~paper. \begin{itemize} \item Development of reliable multivariate quality metrics, including approaches based on machine learning~\cite{Friedman:2003id,Kansal:2022spb}.
 We note the importance of performing statistically meaningful tests on generative models, ideally including uncertainty estimation.
-A thorough study of different quality metrics against high dimensional data is on its way.
-Moreover, new results \cite{DAgnolo:2019vbw,Chakravarti:2021svb,Letizia:2022xbe} suggests that classifier-based two-sample tests have the potential to match the needs of the HEP community when paired with a careful statistical analysis.
-These tests can leverage different ML models to provide high flexibility and sensitivity together with short training times, especially when based on kernel methods \cite{Letizia:2022xbe}.
-On the other hand, further studies are needed to investigate their efficiency and scalability to high dimensions. \item Study of the dependence of the NF performances on the size of the training sample \cite{DelDebbio:2021mts}.
-In the present paper we always kept the number of training points to $10^{5}$.
+A~thorough study of different quality metrics against high dimensional data is on its way.
+Moreover, new results~\cite{DAgnolo:2019vbw,Chakravarti:2021svb,Letizia:2022xbe} suggest that classifier-based two-sample tests have the potential to match the needs of the HEP community when paired with a careful statistical analysis.
+These tests can leverage different ML models to provide high flexibility and sensitivity together with short training times, especially when based on kernel methods~\cite{Letizia:2022xbe}.
+On~the other hand, further studies are needed to investigate their efficiency and scalability to high dimensions. \item Study of the dependence of the NF performances on the size of the training sample~\cite{DelDebbio:2021mts}.
+In~the present paper, we always kept the number of training points to $10^{5}$.